Project Reunite

 • Have children involved with Child Welfare Services, with a reunification plan in place

-• To enroll in Project Reunite, applicants must be connected through Snohomish County Coordinated Entry through North Sound 211.
+• To enroll in Project Reunite, applicants must be connected by a referring partner agency or Snohomish County Coordinated Entry through North Sound 211.
 Please call 1.800.223.8145 or 211 for details.

 Services Offered